Dragonatorul/ti-mods/tutorials/Build Environment.md

 Unity Mod Manager can also be used to install and update Terra Invicta mods available on Nexus Mods.

 ## Install Unity (optional)
-* Required version is 2020.3.30f1 (64-bit).
+* [Unity Download Archive](https://unity3d.com/get-unity/download/archive) Required version is 2020.3.49f1 (64-bit).
 Last I checked the automatic download of Visual Studio Community 2019 with Unity install was broken (likely because Visual Studio has updated current version to 2022).
 * TBD

+## Convert Terra Invicta to a debug build (optional)
+* To be able to attach a debugger to TI you will have to convert it from a release build to a debug build.
+This will allow you to set breakpoints and view local variables while the game is running.
+* It is strongly suggested that you make a copy of the game first and modify that as it will most likely negativly affect performance and may introduce crashes or other issues.
+Copying the entire TI folder is just fine.
+For example copy `C:\Steam\steamapps\common\Terra Invicta` to `C:\Terra Invicta Copy`
+* Install Unity if you haven't already.
+Navigate to `<path to unity>\Unity 2020.3.49f1\Editor\Data\PlaybackEngines\windowsstandalonesupport\Variations\win64_development_mono` copy the contents of the `Data` folder into the `TerraInvicta_Data` folder of the game install and replace everything.
+Copy `WindowsPlayer.exe` + `UnityPlayer.dll` + `WinPixEventRuntime.dll` into the game folder.
+Then rename `WindowsPlayer.exe` to `TerraInvicta.exe` replacing the old version.
+* In `doorstop_config.ini` set `debug_enabled = true` + `debug_address = 127.0.0.1:55555` + optionally `debug_suspend = false`
+* In `TerraInvicta_Data\boot.config` add `player-connection-debug=1` to the end of the file using any text editor.
+* I haven't been able to get DnSpy to attach to a copy of the game that was already started so open DnSpy and choose Debug menu `start debugging...` debug engine: Unity, executable: `<path to debug TI>\TerraInvicta.exe` port:55555.
+Terra Invicta should start and say Development Build in the bottom right and, if you enabled debug_suspend, break once Doorstop loads until you resume execution in DnSpy.

 ## Create your first project in Visual Studio
 * Open Visual Studio